Skip to main content

 Step 1.
 Determine the Impact

 Ensure digital worker identity management has proper governance, score the function of the digital worker across six categories, and then use the risk score to arrive at an adverse impact level.
-For this step, we use the Digital Worker Impact Evaluation Matrix (Table 1).
+For this step, use the Digital Worker Impact Evaluation Matrix presented in Table 1.

 1.1 Ensure Proper Oversight